 Scheme 1: Reaction mechanism of the oxygen reduction reaction in SLAC.
-The coordination of the copper ions in the TNC is shown in the resting oxidized state.
-The T3 copper ions (blue) are coordinated to three histidine Nε2 atoms and the hydroxyl group.
-The two histidines from the HCH motif connecting the T1 site with the T3 site are shown as bold black lines.
-The T2 copper (green) is coordinated to two histidine Nε2 atoms and a water/hydroxide ligand.
+The coordination of the coppers in the TNC is shown in the resting oxidized state.
+The T3 coppers (blue) are coordinated to three histidine Nε2 atoms and the hydroxyl group, whereas the T2 copper (green) is coordinated to two histidine Nε2 atoms and a water/hydroxide ligand.
 The charges and the spin multiplicities (2S+1, where S is the total spin in the system) are shown based on the literature and reflect ground states (Gupta et al., 2012; Heppner et al., 2014; Quintanar et al., 2005b; Yoon and Solomon, 2007).
 The rates for oxygen binding are shown for laccases from several organisms, SLAC from S. coelicolor, TvL from Trametes versicolor laccase and RvL for Rhus vernicifera laccase (Heppner et al., 2014).
-An intermediate for SLAC is shown with the Tyr radical (Gupta et al., 2012; Tepper et al., 2009).
+An intermediate for

+SLAC is shown with the Tyr[•] radical (Gupta et al., 2012; Tepper et al., 2009).
 This intermediate has only been reported for SLAC and hCp (Tian et al., 2020).

 Although the reaction mechanism of laccase is well characterized, information about motions around the TNC is limited.
-The oxygen reduction process is a multi-step reaction involving transfer of four electron and protons with oxidation and reduction of the copper ions (Scheme 1).
-Each step is associated with its respective activation energy barrier and the motions of the protein, especially within the active site, may be useful in reduction or crossing of these barriers.
-Such motions have been reported for many proteins, for example dihydrofolate reductase, adenylate kinase and cytochrome P450 (Hammes-Schiffer, 2006; Hammes-Schiffer and Benkovic, 2006; Henzler-Wildman et al., 2007; Poulos, 2003).
-Characterisation of motion at the TNC of laccase can help in designing a functional framework for understanding the natural process and the de novo design of efficient bioinspired catalysts.
-Three or more independent chemical exchange processes, tentatively assigned to the coordinating histidine residues at the TNC were reported using paramagnetic NMR spectroscopy on the T1 copper depleted variant of SLAC, SLAC-T1D (Dasgupta et al., 2020).
+Such mobility in active sites was shown to promote resonant transfer from reactant into product by vibronic coherence during the electron and proton transfer for high yield (Dorner et al., 2012; Lloyd, 2011; Purchase and de Groot, 2015; Zhang and Wang, 2016).
+Ultimately, characterisation such motions at the TNC of laccase can help in designing a functional framework for understanding the natural process and the de novo design of efficient bioinspired catalysts.
+Three or

+- 65 more independent chemical exchange processes, tentatively assigned to the coordinating histidine residues at the TNC were reported using paramagnetic NMR spectroscopy on the T1 copper depleted variant of SLAC, SLAC-T1D (Dasgupta et al., 2020).
 However, further characterisation of motions requires assignments of the NMR resonances very near to the TNC.
-The paramagnetic nature of the copper ions causes broadening and chemical shifts outside of the diamagnetic envelope, making it impossible to employ standard multidimensional protein assignment experiments.
+The paramagnetic nature of the coppers causes broadening and chemical shifts outside of the diamagnetic envelope, making it - 70 impossible to employ standard multidimensional protein assignment experiments.
 Assignment is further complicated by two reasons.
 SLAC spectra are a mixture of the RO and NI states (Scheme 1) (Machczynski and Babicz, 2016).
 In the RO state the T2 Cu2+ is isolated, causing broadening of the signals of nearby proton spins beyond detection.
-The two copper ions in the T3 site are antiferromagnetically coupled, with a low-lying triplet state that is populated at room temperature, causing paramagnetically shifted (in the range of 12 - 22 ppm), detectable resonances of nearby protons.
-In the NI state all the copper ions are coupled, resulting in a frustrated spin system, with strongly shifted (> 22 ppm), but observable resonances (Zaballa et al., 2010).
-The second cause of complexity is that the mentioned exchange processes of the coordinating histidine residues results in peak doublings, because the exchange rates are in the slow exchange regime relative to the resonance frequency differences.
+The two coppers in the T3 site are antiferromagnetically coupled, with a low-lying triplet state that is populated at room temperature, - 75 causing paramagnetically shifted (in the range of 12 22 ppm), detectable resonances of nearby protons.
+In the NI state all coppers are coupled, resulting in a frustrated spin system, with strongly shifted (> 22 ppm), but observable resonances (Zaballa et al., 2010).
+The second cause of complexity is that the mentioned exchange processes of the coordinating histidine residues results in peak doublings, because the exchange rates are in the slow exchange regime relative to the resonance - 80 frequency differences.
 In this study, we aimed to resolve further this complicated paramagnetic NMR spectrum.
-Using differently labelled samples and tailored HMQC experiments, the presence of all eight-histidine ligand N δ 1 and H δ 1 resonances in the NI state could be established.
-The first studies of the RO state identified resonances as histidine H δ 1 or H β protons and a second coordination shell mutant allowed for the first residue and sequence specific assignment.
-The study demonstrates the utility of the approaches used for the sequence specific assignments of the ligands in the TNC that may ultimately lead to a description of the underlying motions.
+Using differently labelled samples and tailored HMQC experiments, the presence of all eight histidine ligand Nδ1 and Hδ1 resonances in the NI state could be established.
+The first studies of the RO state identified resonances as histidine Hδ1 or Hβ protons and a second coordination shell mutant allowed for the first residue and sequence specific assignment.
+The study demonstrates approaches that may lead to further assignments and ultimately a full description of motions in laccase active sites.